 Despite rising property values, cities like Jersey City, Union City, West New York, and North Bergen still see homeowners fall behind on taxes and utility charges.
 The high cost of living in Hudson County means that even modest financial setbacks can push a homeowner into delinquency.

 In southern and central New Jersey, cities like Camden, Trenton, and Lakewood face similar challenges.
 Camden has historically had some of the highest foreclosure rates in the state, and tax lien sales remain a primary driver.
+In central New Jersey, Morris County and Somerset County communities also see lien activity, particularly among homeowners on fixed incomes.

 No matter which county or city your property is in, the legal process is the same across New Jersey.
 The key difference is the local municipality’s timeline for holding its annual lien sale and the aggressiveness of lien certificate holders in pursuing foreclosure.